tituslhy/ideal-palm-tree/README.md

 |   - 1a. training_dataset_gen.ipynb        <- Codes to generate our training dataset
 |   - 1b. finetune_llama32_1bn.ipynb        <- Codes to finetune Llama 3.2 1bn!
 |   - 2. llama32_1bn_RAFT.ipynb             <- Codes to finetune Llama 3.2 1bn using the RAFT recipe!
-|   - 3a. llama32_1b_grpo.ipynb             <- Codes to finetune Llama 3.2 1bn using the RAFT recipe!
+|   - 3a. llama32_1b_grpo.ipynb             <- Codes to finetune Llama 3.2 1bn using GRPO!
-|   - 3b. qwen25_14b_grpo.ipynb             <- Codes to finetune Llama 3.2 1bn using the RAFT recipe!
+|   - 3b. qwen25_14b_grpo.ipynb             <- Codes to finetune Llama 3.2 1bn using GRPO!
 ```

 ## Setup